jtburum/jtburum.github.io/src/pages/2022-generating-uuids-in-rails.md

 "7c8fdaa5-830e-44e0-9a8c-d9785ed60802"
 ```

-Tip: I cover creating a table with a non-id primary key in [this post](https://tinytechtuts.com/2021-creating-a-table-with-different-primary-key-rails).
+Tip: I cover creating a table with a non-id primary key in [this post](https://tinytechtuts.com/2021-creating-a-table-with-different-primary-key-rails/).

 If you need to exchange a unique identifier with another system, there is another method to handle that, `SecureRandom.urlsafe_base64`.
-To learn more about URL safe strings, you can check out this [Stack Overflow answer](https://stackoverflow.com/a/695469/2091331).

 ```
 => SecureRandom.urlsafe_base64